mkram01/EPI563-SpatialEPI/docs/04-disease-mapping-1.md

 ## 	p-value :  0.002
 ```

 The null hypothesis is that the *relative risk* or *SMR* is equal to one for all counties.
 In other words, under the null, there is *no significant difference* in the risk between counties.
-Based on 499 simulated permutations under the null, the observed data appear *quite inconsistent with the null* assumption, as evidenced by *p.value = 0.002*.
+Based on 499 simulated permutations under the null, the observed data appear **quite inconsistent with the null** assumption, as evidenced by *p.value = 0.002*.
 In other words under a strictly Poisson probability model, there appears to be significant *spatial heterogeneity* in the risk of VLBW.

 :::{.rmdnote data-latex="{note}"}

+**What does `R = 499` mean?**

 In conventional statistics we often have *closed form* formulas for calculating standard errors, confidence intervals or p-values.
 However, in spatial statistics the simple parametric assumptions do not always hold.
-One empirical alternative to the closed-form formula is to use random permutations of the data to simulate the random data *under the null hypothesis*.
+One empirical alternative to the closed-form formula is to use **random permutations** of the data to simulate the random data *under the null hypothesis*.

 In the case of the `achisq.test()`, the null hypothesis is that the *observed* count is equal to the *expected* count.
 Random permutations of this would be to take a random Poisson draw for the count in each county under the null.
-If we repeat that hundreds of times, we have a distribution of what random chance would produce.
-Then we compare our *actual observed* values to that distribution.
+If we repeat that hundreds of times (specifically $499$ times in code above), we have a distribution of what kind of patterns we might expect simply due to random chance alone.

+Then we compare our *actual observed* values to that distribution of what a truly random distribution looks like.
 If the observed values are *very different from* the set of random values, we might say there is evidence against the null.
+In other words, our observed data are *very unlikely to have occured due to random chance alone*.

 :::